-In mammals, one of the X chromosomes is inactivated through a process called X chromosome inactivation (XCI).
+In mammals, one of the X chromosomes is inactivated by X chromosome inactivation (XCI).
 XCI was first suggested by two lines of experimental evidence:

 - The studies of Murray Barr and Ewart Bertram.
-Barr and Bertram found that somatic cells from female cats contained a nuclear structure (a Barr body), not found in the males (see Figure 2.9).
-The Barr body is a highly condensed and inactive X chromosome; few structural genes (~15%) present within a Barr body are expressed.
+Barr and Bertram found that somatic cells (i.e., non-gamete cells) from female cats contained a nuclear structure (Barr body), not found in the males (see Figure 2.9).
+The Barr body is a highly condensed and inactive X chromosome; few structural genes present within a Barr body are expressed.

 - The studies of Mary Lyon.
-Female tortoiseshell and calico cats have a distinctive coat pattern, consisting of patches of orange and black fur.
+Female tortoiseshell (black and orange) and calico (black, orange, and white) cats have a distinctive coat pattern, containing patches of orange and black fur.
 These cats with patches of orange and black fur are considered to be mosaics.
 The mosaic phenotype occurs in female cats that are heterozygous for X-linked coat color alleles (XbXo).
 The Xb allele is expressed in black patches, while the Xo allele is silenced.
-Similarly, the Xo allele is expressed in orange patches, while the Xb allele is silenced.
-Mary Lyon suggested that the mosaic calico pattern was due to XCI.
+In contrast, the Xo allele is expressed in orange patches, while the Xb allele is silenced.
+Mary Lyon suggested that the mosaic tortoiseshell and calico pattern was due to XCI.